A Linear Structure from Magnetic-Dipole Systems and Its Geometry: Introduction

 As a linear map from $\mathbb{R}^{3}$ to $\mathrm{SyM}_{3}^{tr=0}$, $\mathbb{F}$ induces a multiplication on $\mathbb{R}^{3}$ which obeys the distributive law with the addition of vectors, making $\mathbb{R}^{3}$ into an algebra with possible lack of associativity for the multiplication.
 Indeed, non-associative structures appear from many different places in physics, and for a recent review we refer to \cite{szabo2019introduction}.
 However, to the best of our knowledge, there is still a lack of investigation on this specific type of algebras with the same perspective as we do in this paper.

-We adopt the following definitions of an abstract magnetic algebra and its planarity. \begin{defn} A magnetic algebra is a pair $(\mathbb{R}^{3},\mathbb{F})$ in which $\mathbb{F}:\mathbb{R}^{3}\rightarrow\mathrm{SyM}_{3}^{tr=0}$ is a (nontrivial) linear map with reciprocity, i.e., $\mathbb{F}_{\mathbf{M}}\mathbf{m}=\mathbb{F}_{\mathbf{m}}\mathbf{M}$ for all $\mathbf{M},\mathbf{m}\in\mathbb{R}^{3}$. \end{defn} \begin{defn} A magnetic algebra $(\mathbb{R}^{3},\mathbb{F})$ has planar configuration if $\mathbb{F}$ has the property of planarity, and the plane $\mathcal{P}$ is called an $\mathbb{F}$-invaraint plane or an $\mathbb{F}$-subalgebra. \end{defn} \begin{rem} It is worth mentioning the difference between the unit of the outputs $\mathbb{F}_{\mathbf{M}}\mathbf{m}$ (Newton) and the unit of the inputs $\mathbf{M},\mathbf{m}$ (Joule per Tesla) in the "actual" algebra given by \eqref{eq:F(M)}. \end{rem} It is observed that the general setting of a magnetic algebra with planar configuration given in Definitions \ref{def:MagneticAlgebra} and \ref{def:PlanarConfiguration} already captures certain important features of an ``actual'' magnetic algebra given explicitly by (\ref{eq:F(M)}).
-The purpose of the paper is to demonstrate this discovery, and the main results are demonstrated in Sections \ref{sec:AlgebraicStructure} and \ref{sec:GeometricBound}, following an introduction to basic properties about magnetic algebras in Section \ref{sec:Fundamentals}.
+We adopt the following definitions of an abstract magnetic algebra and its planarity. \begin{defn} A magnetic algebra is a pair $(\mathbb{R}^{3},\mathbb{F})$ in which $\mathbb{F}:\mathbb{R}^{3}\rightarrow\mathrm{SyM}_{3}^{tr=0}$ is a (nontrivial) linear map with reciprocity, i.e., $\mathbb{F}_{\mathbf{M}}\mathbf{m}=\mathbb{F}_{\mathbf{m}}\mathbf{M}$ for all $\mathbf{M},\mathbf{m}\in\mathbb{R}^{3}$. \end{defn} \begin{defn} A magnetic algebra $(\mathbb{R}^{3},\mathbb{F})$ has planar configuration if $\mathbb{F}$ has the property of planarity, and the plane $\mathcal{P}$ is called an $\mathbb{F}$-invariant plane or an $\mathbb{F}$-subalgebra. \end{defn} \begin{rem} It is worth mentioning the difference between the unit of the outputs $\mathbb{F}_{\mathbf{M}}\mathbf{m}$ (Newton) and the unit of the inputs $\mathbf{M},\mathbf{m}$ (Joule per Tesla) in the "actual" algebra given by \eqref{eq:F(M)}. \end{rem} It is observed that the general setting of a magnetic algebra with planar configuration given in Definitions \ref{def:MagneticAlgebra} and \ref{def:PlanarConfiguration} already captures certain important features of an ``actual'' magnetic algebra given explicitly by (\ref{eq:F(M)}).
+The main purpose of the paper is to demonstrate this discovery, and the main results are presented in Sections \ref{sec:AlgebraicStructure} to \ref{sec:GeometricBound}, following an introduction to basic properties about magnetic algebras in Section \ref{sec:Fundamentals}.

 Section \ref{sec:AlgebraicStructure} concerns the algebraic structure of an abstract magnetic algebra $(\mathbb{R}^{3},\mathbb{F})$ with planar configuration.
 Observe from (\ref{eq:F(M)}) that, for an actual magnet system with all the magnets ($\mathfrak{M}_{i}$ and $\mathfrak{m}$) lying in a single plane (parallel to the subspace $\mathcal{P}$), the operator $\mathbb{F}$ admits a decomposition $\mathbb{F}=\mathbb{E}-\mathbb{P}$ with